Web Scraper With No Subscription: When Pay-As-You-Go Makes More Sense

 - "Which local agencies in New York list phone numbers?"

-Those questions can be answered with the Google Maps Leads tool and a focused CSV export.
+Those questions can be answered with SenseCollect Search and a focused saved CSV list.

 No-subscription scraper FAQ